 The most immediate consequence could be the breakup of the UK itself.
 Scotland, which held an unsuccessful independence referendum in 2014, voted to remain in the EU.
 In March 2017, Scotland’s first minister, Nicola Sturgeon, proposed a new referendum, arguing that the largely pro-Remain citizens of Scotland deserve a choice over whether to remain in the EU by leaving the UK.
 However, Prime Minister May rejected such a vote, which must be approved by London.

-Ireland, too, will face a dilemma; it is strongly committed to the EU but nonetheless economically intertwined with the UK.
+Ireland, too, will face a dilemma; it is strongly committed to the EU but economically intertwined with the UK.
 Ireland’s government has also warned that a Brexit could upend Northern Ireland’s peace settlement and complicate border between Ireland and Northern Ireland.
+Some analysts say that the potential Conservative coalition with the Democratic Unionist Party (DUP), a party from Northern Ireland devoted to maintaining union with the United Kingdom, could push the issue of the Irish land border to the forefront of negotiations.

 Elsewhere, Brexit may embolden Euroskeptics by providing a “template” for leaving, says CFR’s Mallaby.
 “The younger generation of Italians, Portuguese, and Greeks associate membership of the eurozone, and, by extension, the European Union, with a terrible depression,” he says.
 That has translated into electoral gains for anti-EU parties, such as France’s National Front, Germany’s Alternative für Deutschland, and Hungary’s Jobbik.
-Polling has found that a majority of French citizens want their own EU referendum.
+Polling has repeatedly found that a majority of French citizens want their own EU referendum, though the May 2017 French presidential elections gave the pro-EU Emmanuel Macron a resounding victory over Euroskeptic Marine Le Pen.

 The ultimate fear around the continent is that Brexit could unravel the rest of the EU, especially if the UK economy performs well in its aftermath.
 Even barring that, Brexit will be a heavy blow to a union that has struggled to maintain a united front maintaining sanctions on Russia and managing the unprecedented wave of migrants.
 And, in the wake of 2015 terrorist attacks in Paris, when France invoked the EU’s mutual defense clause for the first time, Brexit threatens to end Europe’s hopes for a truly common security and defense policy once and for all.